open-energy-transition/electric-demand-data/docs/ETL.md

 Arguments:

-- `-c, --code`: (Optional) The ISO Alpha-2 code (example: `FR`) or a combination of ISO Alpha-2 code and subdivision code (example: `US_CAL`).
+- `-c, --code`: (Optional) The ISO Alpha-2 code (e.g., `FR`) or a combination of ISO Alpha-2 code and subdivision code (e.g., `US_CAL`).
-- `-f, --file`: (Optional) The path to the yaml file containing the list of codes of the countries and subdivisions of interest.
+- `-f, --file`: (Optional) The path to the YAML file containing the list of codes for the countries and subdivisions of interest.
 - `-y, --year`: (Optional) The year of the weather data to be downloaded.

-The scripts:
+The script:

-- Retrieves temperature data from the Copernicus Climate Data Store
+- Retrieves temperature data from the Copernicus Climate Data Store.
-- Stores `.nc` files in `data/weather/`
+- Stores `.nc` files in `data/weather/`.

 ## Gross Domestic Product (GDP) data